 It gets better.
 He’s also trying to sell his 147 acres for $13.1 million dollars, but that website appears to be gone.

 While it’s cool that someone is trying to create legal ATV parks in Connecticut, the way he’s done it is just really lame.
 The plethora of angry “KEEP OUT” and “GO AWAY” signs, aimed directly at (perfectly legal) hikers makes me angry.
 There is no parking at the “Higby Hollow” entrance, so it seems he’s building one by bulldozing an acre lot.
 What I don’t understand is that while his waiver mentions being stewards to the environment and to not litter, etc, what is that piled high on his land, just off the trail and slightly out of sight?

 Enough about all that.
-Let’s get to the hike itself… So now enjoy pictures of the Sun climbing higher in the West as I describe my hike in reverse.
-I parked about a quarter mile from the trailhead at a large town park – I suggest everyone does the same, unless they are planning on walking over I-91 from the commuter lot.
+Let’s get to the hike itself… enjoy pictures of the Sun climbing higher in the West as I describe my hike in reverse.
+I parked about a quarter mile from the trailhead at a large town park, as was necessitated by the ATV guy.

 Entering the woods where it is clearly evident I was not welcome does leave an odd feeling in the pit of one’s stomach.
 I never felt in danger, just a bit out-of-place to say the least.
 (As my pictures convey, it’s not a friendly place.)
 The first 3/4 mile of trail here sort of follows the woods road/ATV trail just off to the side.
 For the record, I saw zero ATV’s and actually didn’t really see too much evidence of their being here recently at all.